 Use our digital tool

-This new digital tool (created by Mime Consulting) shows the factors that could lead to demand for social prescribing by English local authority areas (and at ward level in some cases), with these factors including everything from teenage drinking to isolation and child poverty to back pain.
+This updated digital tool (created by Mime Consulting) shows factors that could lead to demand for social prescribing by English local authority areas, including everything from isolation and child poverty to back pain and hospital admissions.

 This data could be used in the planning of different social prescribing services and could, in the future, be cross referenced with social prescribing outcomes by the NHS, local councils or national government.

-The data that Mime compiled allows decision makers to see data for around 100 health and social issue measures, so they are able to create a scatter plot to make a quick correlation and an analysis between every measure.
+The data that Mime compiled allows decision makers to see data for around 120 health and social issue measures, and this updated tool allows users to explore changes over time.

 Explore the data and our methodology